 If you’re like most people, hope can be hard to find.
 When you’re in the middle of struggles, pain, heartache, mental health issues, family difficulties, or even when you simply read the news, it can feel like there’s no hope left.
 We feel you.
-That’s why Brooklyn public defender Scott Hechinger’s recent Twitter thread was a light in a dark spot.
+That’s why Scott Hechinger’s, a Brooklyn public defender, recent Twitter thread was a light in a dark spot.
 On January 11, he tweeted a simple question: “What, if anything, gives you hope?”
 The responses did not disappoint and may just restore your hope in humanity and faith in God.

 A simple question was asked